serhii-havrylov/serhii-havrylov.github.io/about.md

 ![about-photo](/res/photo.jpeg){: .about-photo}

 Hi!
-I am Serhii, a PhD candidate at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam.
+I am Serhii, a PhD student at the [ILCC](http://web.inf.ed.ac.uk/ilcc), the University of Edinburgh.
+Previously, I had been working on my thesis at the [ILLC](https://www.illc.uva.nl/), University of Amsterdam.

-Prior to joining ILLC, I had been working as a research engineer at [Grammarly Inc](https://www.grammarly.com).
+Prior to starting PhD, I had been working as a research engineer at [Grammarly Inc](https://www.grammarly.com).
 There, I was focusing on solving natural language error correction tasks with machine learning approaches.
 I have Bachelor’s and Master’s